anshmehtamm/news_category_classifier/README.md

 This project is an extension for the NewsSwipe app I built in January 2024. (checkout the app [here](https://appetize.io/app/bi3tse7tgin6xi63n46ywxikrq?device=iphone14pro&osVersion=17.2)).
 The main goal of this project is to categorize news articles into different categories. (e.g. sports, politics, technology, etc.)

-I'm currently using different machine learning techniques and deep learning to achieve this goal.
+I'm using different machine learning techniques and deep learning to achieve this goal.

-Currently, I've only implemented a simple RNN model from scratch (using only pytorch), and achieving accuracy of 37% on the test set.
+I've only implemented a simple RNN model from scratch (using only pytorch) till now, and achieving accuracy of 37% on the test set.
 *[Currently: Investigating RNN, what is the pitfall to learning in the current implementation]*

-I'm planning to implement more complex models and techniques in the future while investigating the pitfalls of each model and documenting them.
+Planning to implement more complex models and techniques in the future while investigating the pitfalls of each model and documenting them.

 Planned models:
 - LSTM